 The following are guidelines that have been used in the industry throughout the years.
 These are in no way recommendations for all heat transfer equipment but are offered as general suggestions.
 Always consult the manufacturer of the heat transfer vessel for specific information before undertaking any maintenance procedures.

 Admiralty Brass is widely used in condensers.
-The tube wall should be reduced by approximately 7% – 8% for optimum tube joints.
-In general, only a 4% to 10% reduction in wall thickness is necessary to produce a tight tube in a serrated hole.
-On the other hand, a reduction in excess of 15% may cause leaking, splits or flaked tubes.
+This material should be well lubricated.
+The tube wall is reduced by approximately 4% to 6% for optimum tube joints.
+Rolling to a higher wall reduction may cause leaking, splits or flaked tubes.

 Carbon Steel is used in almost every type of pressure vessel built today.
-Tube wall reduction should be approximately 7% – 8%.
-If the tube is cracking or if the tooling shows excessive wear, tube hardness should be checked.
+Tube wall reduction should be approximately 4% to 6%.
+Heavy lubrication is a must.
+If the tube is cracking or tooling shows excessive wear, tube hardness should be checked.
 Carbon Steel tubes should be 90 to 120 Brinnel hardness for rolling.
-It is possible to roll tubes up to 150 Brinnel, however, flaking and cracking is more likely to occur as the tube hardness increases.
+It is possible to roll tubes up to 150 Brinnel; however, flaking and cracking is more likely to occur as the tube hardness increases.

 When rolling Copper and Cupro Nickel, consider approximately 6 – 8% wall reduction for a proper tube joint.
 Since Copper is a softer material, it doesn’t take as much force to expand.
 However, it is important to use plenty of lubrication when rolling copper because it can be abrasive on tube expanders.

 Titanium, Stainless Steel, & Exotics